 - It allows you to compare your current cybersecurity posture against the past or to other institutions, if using a product like Tandem.

 We recommend you continue to complete the CAT on at least an annual basis, or more frequently if significant changes occur, so you can measure your cybersecurity preparedness over time.
 The documentation format of the CAT is likely up to you.
 Currently, we recommend you continue providing your questionnaire results in the ACET spreadsheet format with which your examiners are familiar.
 If you are using Tandem, there is an ACET spreadsheet export option.
+When completing the ACET, yo udo not need to complete the Document Request List portion, as that was specific to the examination process.

 2. Be prepared for examiners to encourage you to map your program and controls to existing frameworks.